All Episodes

 Happened about four hours after the group pitched six tents and huddled in sleeping bags and blankets.

-Another dozen or so demonstrators left the public right of way after deputies warned them that they'd be arrested.
+Another dozen or so demonstrators left the public right-of-way after deputies warned them that they'd be arrested.

 This is a sorry, sorry, sorry bunch of protesters.

-Real war protesters and get arrested.
+Real war protesters that get arrested.

 She had a large hand in running Camp Casey for Cindy Sheehan.